julien123123/pico-epaper/docs.md

 The tuples will be structured like so: (bw_buffer, width in bytes, height), (red_buffer, width in bytes, height)

 *See show_ram example

+### export_into(buff, full = False, flush = True, key = -1, bw = True, red = False)
+Exports current draw lineup in specified buffer.
+If the buffer is smaller than the display buffer, you may have to run the function many times with parameter flush = False.
 ### send_to_disp(full = False, flush = True, key = -1)
 Sends the buffers to the display without refreshing.
 This allows you to draw de display asynchronously.